 1. Resizing using Magnification Value

-The image can be magnified or shrink by a specific factor mention within the imresize() command.
+The image can be magnified or shrunk by a specific factor mentioned within the imresize() command.

 Img = imread('MyIMage.png');% Reading input image from workspaceimshow(Img) %Showing given image on the output windowtitle('Original Image')Out = imresize(Img,0.5);imshow(Out)title(' Resized Image') axis off